sonata-project/SonataBlockBundle/Resources/doc/reference/twig_helpers.rst

     Review the `Events` section for more information: :doc:`events`

-Render a block related to javascripts and stylesheets for the current page implies the helpers to be called at the end of the page:
+Rendering a block related to javascripts and stylesheets for the current page implies the helpers to be called at the end of the page:

 .. code-block:: jinja